flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-Before the whole rendering process starts, an extra component known as the **Tile Accelerator** does a bit of pre-processing first.
-It starts by allocating 32x32 tile bins where the geometry will be rendered at each bin respectively.
+Before the whole rendering process starts an extra component known as the **Tile Accelerator** performs a bit of pre-processing.
+It starts by allocating [a number of] 32x32 tile bins into which the geometry will be rendered.

-Then, the Tile Accelerator will:
+Then the Tile Accelerator will:

 1. Grab the geometry data and drawing commands issued by the CPU (either using DMA or traditional transfers).
 2. Compile this data into an **internal format**.